 When is the next General Election?

-Under the Fixed Term Parliament Act of 2011, General Elections are scheduled for the first Thursday of May, in the fifth year after the previous election.
+The latest possible date for a general election changed after the Dissolution and Calling of Parliament Act 2022 received royal assent in March 2022.
+This replaced the Fixed Term Parliament Act of 2011, under which General Elections were scheduled for the first Thursday of May, in the fifth year after the previous election.

 Could there be an early election?

-So, yes, with the repeal of the Fixed Term Parliament Act, Boris Johnson will soon have the power to call a General Election prior to May 2024 should he wish to do so.
+So, yes, Rishi Sunak has the power to a call a General Election prior to January 2025 should he wish to do so.

-However with the Conservatives following behind in the polls in late 2021, it is unlikely that the party would risk taking the countries to the polls until their polling position improved substantially.
+However with the Conservatives heavily behind in the polls, it is unlikely that the party would risk taking the countries to the polls until their polling position improved substantially.

-The cross-party House of Commons Public Administration and Constitutional Affairs Committee opposes the move to scrap the 2011 Fixed Term Parliament Act.
-It claims that handing the decision on the General Election date back to the Prime Minister provides an unfair advantage to the incumbent in Downing Street.
+The cross-party House of Commons Public Administration and Constitutional Affairs Committee opposed the move to scrap the 2011 Fixed Term Parliament Act.
+It claimed that handing the decision on the General Election date back to the Prime Minister provides an unfair advantage to the incumbent in Downing Street.

 Israel and Japan, are amongst other countries, which also allow the government to dissolve Parliament and choose to initiate an election at any point of their choosing within a fixed timeframe.